dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-authentication-library.md

 ## Authentication package

-When an app is created to use Individual User Accounts, the app automatically receives a package reference for the [`Microsoft.AspNetCore.Components.WebAssembly.Authentication`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.Authentication) package in the app's project file.
+When an app is created to use Individual User Accounts, the app automatically receives a package reference for the [`Microsoft.AspNetCore.Components.WebAssembly.Authentication`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.Authentication) package.
 The package provides a set of primitives that help the app authenticate users and obtain tokens to call protected APIs.

 If adding authentication to an app, manually add the [`Microsoft.AspNetCore.Components.WebAssembly.Authentication`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.Authentication) package to the app.